Local Housing Allowance

 The maximum Local Housing Allowance you get will be based on the four bedroom rate.
 You can still look for properties with more than four bedrooms, or other rooms that can be used as bedrooms, with rents that are within the four bedroom rate, but if you move into a property with more than 4 bedrooms, the maximum Local Housing Allowance you could be entitled to would be capped at the 4 bedroom rate.

 I am living in a self contained studio flat what rate applies to me?

 The one bedroom Local Housing Allowance rate will apply to you.

-The rent I am paying now is likely to be more than the housing benefit I will get when the changes come in.
+The rent I am paying is likely to be more than the housing benefit I will get.
 What should I do?